 Types Of Masks

 The type of mask/respirator you purchase may change depending on if you are cleaning up a moldy building, or if you are looking for something to wear while out going into stores etc. Be aware that some masks can be cleaned/washed and some can't.
 Some materials tend to hold onto smells that may bother chemically sensitive people.
-I personally used a standard respirator, and found that after wearing it in a moldy environment where I was cleaning, the respirator had worked well, but I could not use it again as the mask now smelled moldy.
+I personally used a standard respirator, while cleaning a moldy environment and found the respirator had worked well, but I could not use it again as the mask now smelled moldy.
 The volatile organic compounds had impregnated the mask material on the outside, and I did not want to use it again.
 They are not something you want to purchase for one time use due to expense and waste.
 Perhaps if I had soaked it in hydrogen peroxide, or a quaternary ammonium product it would have taken care of the issue, but I did not try that.
 In my experience the materials that make up the mask are not easily cleanable as far as being able to remove the smells from water-damaged buildings that make so many people sick.
 If someone has successfully cleaned them, please let me know and how.
 The plastic and rubber types of material used in these masks are really hard to clean.
 I have used an N95 respirator which only takes out 95% of the particles and does not get the tiniest stuff.
 However, I used it when more sensitive, and found it worked for me for brief trips into moldy areas such as your local moldy post office.
 At least it helped.
 Still lets VOCs through but does help for quick trips into slightly moldy areas.